honeycombio/beeline-nodejs/docs/API.md

 beeline.removeContext(fieldName);
 ```

-Deprecated: this method will be removed in the next major release.
+**Deprecated: this method will be removed in the next major release.**

+---

 #### customContext.add()